LXiong/AdViewSDK_Android-3.4.4/README.md

 ## Ⅱ.About AdViewSDK_Android-3.4.1

 1. Clone or download AdViewSDK_Android-3.4.1 package to go ahead with the integration process.
-This package contains all files needed for smooth integration and some of the important fils include AdViewDemo and libs.
+This package contains all files needed for smooth integration and some of the important fils include **AdViewTestDemoEN** and **libs**.

 **AdViewTestDemoEN**
 This folder contains Adview demo project which includes all types of ad format (banner,interstitial,video,native,open screen) sample code with explanation.you can run the this application. you can see **test Ads** .